sauveerk/projects/Cloudformation-Iac-CI-CD-Pipeline.md

   ![alt text](Images/cft-pipe/exec-22.png)

 - We have succesfully created a pipeline for cloudformation template deployment using source control.
 We tested initial deployment of the template.
 Then, we tested modifiying the template and verified deployment of the changes.

+## Step 6: Additional Considerations

+- This is a very basic pipeline, just for starting out.
+In organizations, pipeline will be able to deploy to multiple accounts and regions.
+AWS CodePipeline can deploy to multiple accounts using cross-account IAM roles.

+- Organizations also use CloudFormation StackSets, these are useful when same resource needs to be deployed to multiple accounts and regions, e.g., an IAM role or a lambda function.
+AWS CodePipeline can target StackSet deployment also.

+- IaC pipelines can also contain other stages like test using various tools, e.g., cfn-lint for checking syntax, cfn-nag/Checkov/Sonar for static security scans, etc.

+- Terraform is another popular IaC tool, it is cloud agnostic and can deploy to multiple plaforms.
+AWS native CI/CD tools can be replaced by other tools like GitHub, GitLab, Jenkins, etc. In fact, AWS deprecated CodeCommit in Aug 2024 for new accounts.